Topic

 This topic explores the relationship between internal state and drinking behaviour.
 It looks at how stress and depletion change what the brain prioritises, why arousal and regulation matter more than willpower, and how the body’s need for equilibrium can drive choices that don’t match a person’s values.

-Nothing in this section assumes you should simply manage stress better.
-It’s here to help you see the connection between how you feel and what you reach for, so you can work with your nervous system rather than against it.
+Nothing here assumes you should simply manage stress better.
+The aim is to see the connection between how you feel and what you reach for, so you can work with your nervous system rather than against it.

 Key concepts